linevych/posts/posts/en/jenkins-for-django.md

 ![User creation process in jenkins](/images/jenkins/jenkins-create-user.png)

-Installation finished now we can configure it.
+Installation finished now we can configure our Jenkins instnace.

 ![Jenkins is ready to use](/images/jenkins/jenkins-ready-to-use.png)